DCClara/DCClara/README.md

+ 👋🏼 Hi, I'm Danielle Casa @DCClara, A junior front-end developer and recent graduate of SheCodes workshops.
+I am continuing my education with Udemy in Javascript: The Advanced Concepts.
+I'm also looking to pursue UI, as well.
- 👋 Hi, I’m Danielle Casa @DCClara, A junior front-end developer 🌱 I’m skilled in JavaScript, React, responsive design, and UX.
+ 🌱 I'm skilled in JavaScript, React, responsive design, and UX.
  💞️ My portfolio is here: https://dcasacodez.netlify.app
  📫 Reach me at my email: casa.danielle@icloud.com